proxytranslation/user-docs/introduction/introduction.md

 branded version, seven criteria must be met.
 See the "Whitelabel setup" section for details.

+## Pricing

+Our pricing follows the ‘pay-as-you-go’ model, so you only get charged for what you use.
+The total cost is made up 2 types of fees: one-time fees and a monthly charge.

+One-time fees:

+**Discovery**: 1 EUR or 1.2 USD / 1000 pages for every Discovery

+**Scan**: 2 EUR or 2.4 USD / 1000 source words for each **new** word

+**Translation Memory**: storing your (human or machine) translation in the database costs 10 EUR or 12 USD / 1000 source words / target language

+Content extraction and translation memory fees apply only once, so 102% repetitions are not counted.
+Once content is stored, every subsequent scan will treat it as repetition, so no additional charges will apply.

+The monthly fees:

+for serving the translated site you pay a 1 EUR or 1.2 USD / 1000 page views monthly proxy fee

+For this fee you get a guaranteed 99.99% website availability, and a capacity to handle practically unlimited traffic.
+You also have the option to serve the translated site from your server (no proxy fee will apply), but in this case availability and traffic handling depends on your infrastructure.

 ## Further Information

 Visit us at <https://easyling.com> and sign up for a dedicated demo if